spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/spinalcord_segmentation.rst

 .. warning::

    This tutorial uses sample MRI images that must be retrieved beforehand.
-Please download and unzip `sct_course_london20.zip <https://osf.io/bze7v/?action=download>`_ , then open up the unzipped folder in your terminal and verify its contents.
+Please download and unzip `sct_course_london20.zip <https://osf.io/bze7v/?action=download>`_ , then open up the unzipped folder in your terminal and verify its contents using ``ls``.

    .. code:: sh

-      $ ls
+      ls
+      # Output:
-      multi_subject single_subject
+      # multi_subject single_subject

-   We will be using images from the ``single_subject/data`` directory, so navigate there and verify that it contains subdirectories for various MRI image contrasts.
+   We will be using images from the ``single_subject/data`` directory, so navigate there and verify that it contains subdirectories for various MRI image contrasts using ``ls``.

    .. code:: sh

-      $ cd single_subject/data
+      cd single_subject/data
-      $ ls
+      ls
+      # Output:
-      dmri  fmri  LICENSE.txt  mt  README.txt  t1  t2  t2s
+      # dmri  fmri  LICENSE.txt  mt  README.txt  t1  t2  t2s

 .. note::